 My name is Paul Hobcraft.

 I simply enjoy innovation.
-I got ‘hooked’ ten years ago and have increasingly focused upon it until it is 100% of my business thinking and activities.
+I got ‘hooked’ twelve years ago and since then have increasingly focused upon it until it is 100% of my business thinking and activities today..

 I research across innovation, looking to develop novel innovation solutions and frameworks where appropriate.
 I provide possible answers to many issues associated around innovation with a range of solutions that underpin my advisory, coaching and consulting work at www.agilityinnovation.com .

 The aim is to support individuals, teams and organizations in their innovation activity applying what I’ve learnt to further develop core innovation understanding so clients can achieve positive and sustaining results from their innovating activities.

 For me, innovation needs to enter the DNA of our organizations and our own individual make-up.
 In my writing I try to offer a range of thoughts on different aspects of innovation to help each of us to understand this subject better.

 Innovation as a source for our growth fascinates me.

 I hope I can share some of this passion with you here on this site as I search for the DNA make-up of innovation.

 What I do is to deliberately set out to help grow and extend the body of knowledge on innovation.
 Having this 100% focus I do believe does provide the necessary additional intensity of focus needed for innovation success that someone who specialises in it can only provide.

 Recently I set up a dedicated site for exploring the components of our ‘fitness’ make-up for innovation, outlining my working towards an approach that can model what is those aspects that are needing to be more dynamic, ones that significantly improve innovation performance and impact.
 This dedicated site can be found at www.innovationfitnessdynamics.com

 As for my personal journey

 How I got to this point I can only say it has been varied, challenging but full of fun and learnings.
 This has taken me to live and work in Saudi Arabia, Kenya, Malaysia, Switzerland, the Netherlands, USA, Hong Kong, Australia, and recently twelve years in Singapore.
 Today, I live in Switzerland, my adopted home.